 Fern Wills & LPAs is not a contentious probate law firm.

 Where appropriate, we introduce inheritance dispute matters to IDR Law, a specialist firm in this area.
-If you go on to instruct them, Fern Wills & LPAs may receive an introducer fee.
+If you go on to instruct them, Fern Wills & LPAs may receive a fee share.
 This does not increase the fees you pay, and any legal advice you receive remains independent.